MicrosoftDocs/entra-docs/docs/external-id/customers/concept-planning-your-solution.md

 - **Company branding and language customizations**.
 Although we describe configuring company branding and language customizations later in Step 4, you can configure them anytime, either before or after you integrate an app with a user flow.
 If you configure company branding before you create the user flow, the sign-in pages reflect that branding.
 Otherwise, the sign-in pages reflect the default, neutral branding.

 - **Attributes to collect**.
 In the user flow settings, you can select from a set of built-in user attributes you want to collect from customers.
 The customer enters the information on the sign-up page, and it's stored with their profile in your directory.
 If you want to collect more information, you can [define custom attributes](how-to-define-custom-attributes.md) and add them to your user flow.
+For example, you can require users to accept your terms and conditions during sign-up by adding consent checkboxes to the sign-up form and including links to your published terms of use or privacy policies.

 - **Requirements for token claims**.
 If your application requires specific user attributes, you can include them in the token sent to your application.